List of airports in the Los Angeles area: Los Angeles International Airport

 Los Angeles International Airport commonly referred to by its airport code, LAX (with each of its letters pronounced individually), is the primary international airport serving the Greater Los Angeles Area and the world's eighth busiest airport.
 Located in the Westchester neighborhood of Los Angeles, it is 18 miles (30 km) southwest of Downtown Los Angeles and close to the Pacific Ocean.

 LAX is a major international gateway to the United States, and also serves a connection point for passengers traveling internationally.
 LAX is the world's busiest origin and destination airport, since relative to other airports, many more travelers begin or end their trips in Los Angeles than use it as a connection.
 LAX serves as a major hub or focus city for seven airlines, more than any other airport in the United States.
 In 2019, LAX handled over 88 million passengers and 2 million tons of cargo.

 The FlyAway express bus system connects LAX with Los Angeles Union Station, the region's primary rail transportation hub.

 John Wayne Airport

 John Wayne Airport (SNA) is an international airport and the second-busiest airport in the region.
-Located in Orange County, the second-most populous county in the area and the most densely populated, the airport serves as a gateway to many of the region's popular tourist attractions, including the Disneyland Resort.
+Located in Santa Ana in Orange County, the second-most populous county in the area and the most densely populated, the airport serves as a gateway to many of the region's popular tourist attractions, including the Disneyland Resort.
 It served 10.7 million passengers in 2019.